- In times of stress, basic self-care is essential to your well-being and recovery.

 - Using alcohol and other substances can mask unresolved emotions and thoughts rather than address them.

 - Choosing healthy coping strategies can help you actively work towards processing and healing, paving the way for genuine emotional growth and well-being.

-Are there lifestyle changes I can make to recover?
+Are there lifestyle changes I can make to improve my mental health?

 Engaging in basic self-care activities is an essential practice for safeguarding your physical and mental well-being—particularly in times of stress.
-Self-care plays a crucial role in building resilience and starting your recovery process.
+Self-care plays a crucial role in building resilience, a characteristic needed in this line of work.
 Healing takes time.
 So, try to be patient with yourself and avoid self-judgment.
 Implementing the self-care strategies outlined below can help you recover and navigate your journey toward well-being.